ZFTurbo/Keras-RetinaNet-for-Open-Images-Challenge-2018/README.md

 * Code to train your own classifier based on Keras-RetinaNet and OID dataset
 * Code to expand predictions for full 500 classes

+## Online demo

+http://nn-box.com/box/ - upload image wait several seconds and it will show boxes.
+ResNet152 is used as backbone.

 ## Requirements

 Python 3.5, Keras 2.2, [Keras-RetinaNet 0.4.1](https://github.com/fizyr/keras-retinanet)